DataCorrupted/peter-site/content/post/homeward.md

 If I am such a failure that I cannot blend in my country, where do I belong?
 The question I proposed at the very beginning didn't get solved.
+Even if our government is not satisfying, I can still pick a city and stay there.
+So which city I would prefer?

+The first answer I canceled out is Shanghai.
+The city has many flavors.
+For many people that's a huge up.
+But for me, it's mainly spicy.

+It was last summer.
+My friends just came back from they 5-week trip to UCB.
+We joked, you got to pick the dinner, as we are not sure which one you miss most.

+**Hotpot** of course.
+Spicy kind.

+To be honest I am a little bit against hotpot.
+Because you cannot put everything into a pot and call it a meal.
+I believe every kind of food deserves a special treat that fits them, not put together and mixed with each other.
+Another thing I have to go against is spicy.
+It's so strong that it covers other flavors.
+Leaving nothing but spicy itself, like a fire.

+Anyway, they picked hotpot.
+We did had a great time and I had a lot of spicy meat.
+That was a memorable night for me.

+For my stomach, that's a whole different story.
+Got so unconformable that I barely ate anything the next day.
+From then on, I decided to never have spicy hotpot anymore.
+I would refuse my friends invitation, avoid them myself.

+Yet, it's hard to avoid spicy things in Shanghai.
+Even in ShanghaiTech's canteen when I order chicken I got spicy ones because the cook did that by default.
+(Later I learned that the cook came from Sichuan, for god's sake.)
+Hotpot is everywhere that you can barely avoid.
+**Both eating in ShanghaiTech or out is hard.**
+So hard that I can actually lose weight in Shanghai.
+Na, I don't think I can ever make a home here.

+If Shanghai doesn't work because I cannot eat what I used to, how about my birthplace, Taizhou?
+Actually my train is heading Taizhou as I write.
+I like the place, every time I got to introduce her I would do it with pride.
+Maybe that's what belonging feels like.

+But I couldn't stay.
+After  all, it's just a small town in the middle of Jiangsu that no one really cares.
+No job opportunities.

+The hard truth is, we are the 40th out of 200+ cities in China in terms of economy.
+But we have **no high-speed train** and we share an airport with Yangzhou.
+Oh, by the way we have no metro even though we are long qualified.
+Why?
+I don't know.
+Maybe Taizhou would be a good home for me when I am old.
+But get packed in this 13-hour long train trip from Beijing I am afraid there is no way home for now.

 The first si-fi TV program I watched was _Fringe_.
 In this series J.J.(Yes, this series was written by [J.J.
 Abrams](https://en.m.wikipedia.org/wiki/j._j._Abrams), the J.J Abrams who also wrote [_Counterpart_](https://en.m.wikipedia.org/wiki/Counterpart_(TV_series))) assumed that there is a parallel universe that are almost the same.